01 of 08

 Designed for the 1915 Panama-Pacific International Exposition by architect Bernard R. Maybeck, the Palace of Fine Arts is the only structure left standing from the world's fair.

 The original structure, never intended to be permanent, was almost in ruins by the 1960s, when it was torn down and rebuilt from concrete.
 This beautiful location is popular for weddings and concerts.Continue to 8 of 8 below.

 08 of 08

-If you're still walking about a half hour after official sunset, you may get a view like this.
-That time of day is called the "blue hour," a time when the sky turns a deep blue and the city lights just start to glow.
+If you're still walking about a half hour after official sunset, you may get a fantastic view at a time of day called the "blue hour," a time when the sky turns a deep blue and the city lights just start to glow.